 Published Admission Number

-The governing body has set its admission number at 30 pupils to be admitted to Year 3 in the school year which begins in September 2017.
+The governing body has set its published admission number (PAN) at 30 pupils to be admitted to Year 3 in the school year which begins in September 2020.

 Application Procedures and Timetable